kamen-hursev/rails-project/README.md

   2. Address

 **Design requirements:**
-The form should dynamically show the correct fields depending on the company type selected Only when the user has completed the minimal fields (marked with *), should the user be allowed to proceed to the next stage
+- The form should dynamically show the correct fields depending on the company type selected
+- Only when the user has completed the minimal fields (marked with *), should the user be allowed to proceed to the next stage

+While not essential, effort on making the UX good with transitions and animations, wherever relevant, would be great.

 ## 3. Supporting Documents
 Allow the user to upload any supporting documents required for their registration.